Wetsuit Care and Repair

 Even after using your suit in fresh water, it still calls for a good rinse through fresh tap water.
 Don’t wait too long as it could become a breeding ground for bacteria.
 Wetsuits need a thorough rinse no longer than 30 minutes after you’re out of the water.
 Whether it is in the shower or with a garden hose outside, give it a proper cleansing and the next time you put on your suit you’ll think, “I’m glad I don’t smell like moldy brackish water.”

 Once you’ve rinsed the suit, it’s also a good idea to give it a good cleaning.
-Use a product that has conditioning agents, like Wetsuit and Drysuit Shampoo from M Essentials™.
+Use a product that has conditioning agents, like Wetsuit and Drysuit Shampoo.
 This ensures the neoprene stays supple and lasts longer.

 DO NOT USE A TYPICAL HANGER.
 Hopefully the usage of caps lock got the point across.
 Hangers stretch out the shoulders of your suit therefore making it less water tight.
-Instead, fold your suit over something that will allow it to drip dry in a shaded area or use a wetsuit-specific hanger like the Flex Fashion™ Hanger by M Essentials.
+Instead, fold your suit over something that will allow it to drip dry in a shaded area or use a wetsuit-specific hanger like this Economy hanger.
 Don’t hang it directly in the sun because it will dry out the seams that hold the suit together, which will include more wetsuit repair.
 Putting your wetsuit in the dryer is suit suicide.

 If you do happen to suffer a tear or begin developing odors, here are some products that will make wetsuit repair easy.
 And learning how to wash a wetsuit will prolong the life of your wetsuit as well.